Simogh67/-Data-Analysis-Bank-Marketing-Dataset/README.md

 ### The answers to the above questions are available in the Jupiter Notebook included in this repository.

-To answer the above questions, we leverage supervised machine learning algorithms and Statistical hypothesis testing.
+To answer the above questions, we leverage supervised machine learning algorithms and Statistical hypothesis testing methods.